UBICenter/ubicenter.org/_posts/2021-08-05-us-carbon-dividend.md

 [^cpsp]: The only other study I'm aware of that estimates the impact of a carbon dividend on poverty is from the [Columbia Center on Poverty and Social Policy](https://www.povertycenter.columbia.edu/news-internal/carbontax).
 They found that a carbon dividend of $42 per ton would reduce poverty by 1.1% and child poverty by 4.6%, where I found effects of 4% and 8%, respectively, for a $40 carbon dividend.
 Our analyses differed in terms of carbon footprint estimation in the Consumer Expenditure Survey (CPSP only considered direct energy consumption, where Ummel's data considered all consumption categories), poverty dataset (CPSP used the Current Population Survey where I used the American Community Survey), and other factors (e.g., CPSP imputed receipt of underreported benefits with the TRIM3 program, where I did not).

+[^code]: All data and code powering this analysis is at [github.com/UBICenter/us-carbon-dividend](http://github.com/UBICenter/us-carbon-dividend).

 # How big would the dividend be?